-Question: What if my county has requirements for sanitization and occupancy of business-related locations that are different from the state's Public Health Order 20-28?
+Question: What if my county has requirements that are different from the state's Public Health Order 20-28?
 Which requirements do I have to follow?

 Answer: The general rule is that the most restrictive terms of either the state or local orders apply, since local governments are allowed to implement stricter rules without state approval.
 So if the city or county's order is more restrictive than the state order, follow the city or county order.